 New Matter MOD-t

 You’d be forgiven for thinking that this futuristic-looking printer cost more than it does!
-At around $230, the MOD-t is reasonably priced, but better yet, it’s also pretty powerful.
+At around $230, the MOD-t is reasonably priced, but better yet, it’s also pretty strong.
 For instance, it boasts a 50-micron print layer; that’s half the size of numerous similarly-priced printers!

 We really liked that this model can start printing right out of the box.
 Just import a model via wifi or SD card, add some PLA filament, and you’re good to go.
 The build area is a good size, although not cubic in shape.
 On the plus side, it is enclosed, meaning you’re less likely to see prints ruined by temperature fluctuation.

 The print speed doesn’t seem that fast at first glance, but remember: this is an entry-level machine.
-Since you won’t be building massive items, the speed is less important.
+Since you won’t be building massive items, the speed is less crucial.
 What really matters is getting the nicest finish, and luckily, the MOD-t makes this as easy as possible, even for inexperienced users.

 Anycubic I3 Mega